-Employers that meet certain criteria must file an annual EEO-1 form with the EEO-1 Joint Reporting Committee of the Equal Employment Opportunity Commission (EEOC).
-The EEO-1 form requires employers to submit employment data categorised by race or ethnicity, gender and job category.
-Employers meeting the following criteria must file an EEO-1 form:
+Employers that meet certain criteria must file Form EEO-1 annually with the EEO-1 Joint Reporting Committee of the Equal Employment Opportunity Commission.
+Form EEO-1 requires employers to submit employment data categorised by race or ethnicity, gender and job category.
+Employers meeting the following criteria must file Form EEO-1:

-- All private employers that are subject to Title VII of the Civil Rights Act (Title VII) with 100 or more employees excluding state and local governments, primary and secondary school systems, insti tutions of higher education, Indian tribes and tax-exempt private membership clubs other than labour organisations; or employers that are subject to Title VII that have fewer than 100 employees if the employers are owned by or affiliated with another employer, or there is centralised ownership, control or management so that the group legally constitutes a single enterprise, and the entire enter prise employs a total of 100 or more employees. - All federal contractors (private employers) that are not exempt as provided for by 41 CFR section 60-1.5 have 50 or more employees, are prime contractors or first-tier subcontractors, and have a contract, subcontract or purchase order amounting to US\$50,000 or more; or serve as a depository of government funds in any amount, or are financial institutions that are issuing and paying agents for US Savings Bonds and Notes.
+All private employers that are subject to Title VII of the Civil Rights Act (Title VII) with 100 or more employees (excluding state and local governments, primary and secondary school systems, institutions of higher education, Native American tribes and tax-exempt private membership clubs other than labour organisations) or employers that are subject to Title VII that have fewer than 100 employees if the employers are owned by or affiliated with another employer, or there is centralised ownership, control or management so that the group legally constitutes a single enterprise and the entire enterprise employs a total of 100 or more employees.

+- All federal contractors (private employers) that: - are not exempt (as provided for by 41 Code of Federal Regulations section 60-1.5); have 50 or more employees; are prime contractors or first-tier subcontractors; and have a contract, subcontract or purchase order amounting to US\$50,000 or more; or - serve as a depository of government funds in any amount or are financial institutions that are issuing and paying agents for US savings bonds and notes.

-Only those establishments located in the District of Columbia and the 50 states are required to submit the form.
-Both the EEOC and the Office of Federal Contract Compliance Programs use the form to collect data from private employers and government contractors on the gender and race of their workforce.
-The two agencies also use the data from the form to support civil rights enforcement and to analyse employment patterns, such as the representation of women and people of colour within companies, industries or regions.
+Only establishments located in the District of Columbia and the 50 states are required to submit Form EEO-1.
+Both the Equal Employment Opportunity Commission and the Office of Federal Contract Compliance Programs use Form EEO-1 to collect data from private employers and government contractors on the gender and race composition of their workforce.
+The two agencies also use the data from Form EEO-1 to support civil rights enforcement and to analyse employment patterns, such as the representation of women and people of colour within companies, industries or regions.

-California employers with 100 or more employees must report pay and hours-worked data by the establishment, job category, sex, race, and ethnicity to the California Department of Fair Employment and Housing by 31 March 2021 and annually thereafter.
+Californian employers with 100 or more employees, or labour contractor employees, must report pay data by job category, sex, race and ethnicity to the California Civil Rights Department by 10 May 2023 and annually thereafter.

 Certain states and municipalities require employers to disclose the salary range in any job posting.
-For example, effective 15 May 2022, New York City employers must include the minimum and maximum salary for a job position in any advertisements for a job, promotion, or transfer opportunity.
+For example, as of 1 November 2022, New York City employers must include the minimum and maximum salary for a job position in any advertisement for a job, promotion or transfer opportunity.
+On 1 January 2023, California and Washington instituted similar requirements, and Colorado has had a job posting pay range requirement since 1 January 2021.